getludic/ludic/docs/styles.md

 ### Caching The Styles

-Note the `style.load(cache=True)` from the previous section in the `Page` component.
-As already mentioned, this caches loaded element during the first render.
-The problem is that the first request to your application renders the styles without cache so the response is slower.
-If you want to cache the styles before your `Page` component even renders, you can use the `lifespan` argument for the `LudicApp` class:
+As mentioned before, passing `cache=True` to `style.load` caches loaded elements' styles during the first render.
+The problem is that the first request to your application renders the styles without the cache, so the response is a bit slower.
+If you want to cache the styles before your component even renders for the first time, you can use the `lifespan` argument of the `LudicApp` class:

 ```python
 from collections.abc import AsyncIterator